Gaussian Copula Models for Nonignorable Missing Data Using Auxiliary Marginal Quantiles: Concluding Remarks

 Using auxiliary marginal quantiles offers a convenient and flexible way to handle nonignorable missing data in Gaussian copula models.
 The simulation studies suggest that using reliable $\mathcal{A}$---for example, informed by external sources like national surveys or administrative databases---can result in more accurate inferences than treating nonignorable missing data as MCAR or MAR.
 In fact, under AN missingness, it is possible to estimate accurately the copula correlation and perform well-calibrated multiple imputation even with just a few auxiliary quantiles on each study variable.
 The simulations also suggest that augmenting $\mathcal{A}$ with intermediate quantiles can improve the quality of inferences and imputations.

-There are many topics worthy of future research.
-For example, the marginal quantiles may be known with uncertainty, for example, estimates from a probability sample.
-In cases where analysts desire a single inference, it may be possible to posit sampling distributions for the true quantiles that can be integrated into the model specification.
+The marginal quantiles may be known with uncertainty, for example, estimates from a probability sample.
+When analysts desire a single inference, it may be possible to posit sampling distributions for the true quantiles that can be integrated into the model specification; this is a topic for future research.
 Additionally, often data have survey weights.
 While there are methods for using auxiliary margins with survey-weighted data for categorical data models \citep{akande2021multiple, tang2024using}, work is needed to develop methods for the EQL/EHQL copulas.

 The North Carolina lead exposure analysis suggests that utilizing auxiliary marginal quantiles to handle nonignorable missing data can impact empirical findings.
 In particular, inferences drawn from the multiple imputations based on the EHQL copula suggest that lead exposure affects childhood cognitive development more adversely than might be concluded from a complete case analysis.
 More broadly, linked data like these are commonly used in public health studies and full of missing values.
-When the missingness may be MNAR, analysts can consider imputation strategies that leverage known marginal quantiles of the study variables to better inform health policy and intervention strategies.
+When the missingness may be MNAR, analysts can consider imputation strategies that leverage known marginal quantiles of the study variables to better inform health policy.